 According to the money-saving consumer experts at Clark.com , you can save even more at the dollar store by using a mix of coupons and mobile apps!
 And, while dollar-store chains are great for cost-cutting deals, it’s best for you to go with trusted brands at big-box stores in certain cases.
 As a rule of thumb, it’s worth it to pay full price for brand-name batteries, USB chargers, decorative mini lights, extension cords, and any electric devices to ensure their longevity and your safety.

-We’ve created a handy Dollar Store Dorm Essentials Checklist that you can print out and take with you to the store.
+We’ve created a handy Dollar Store Dorm Essentials Checklist that you can click on and print out and take with you to the store.
 Happy dorm shopping!